SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 Anonymous Credit Tokens are designed for modern web services requiring rate limiting, usage-based billing, or resource allocation while respecting user privacy.
-Example applications include rate limiting, API credits, and privacy-preserving micropayments.
+Example applications include rate limiting and API credits.

 This document is a product of the Crypto Forum Research Group (CFRG) in the IRTF.